 Sometimes as an IT expert, you will be asked to oversee a certain project.
-You will be expected to lead the IT department, become the Chief technological officer or even be the CEO of a computer science or IT-oriented company.
-Most of the world’s biggest IT companies such as Facebook and Google have CEOs with IT related education qualifications.
+You will be expected to lead the IT department, become the Chief technological officer, or even be the CEO of a computer science or IT-oriented company.
+Most of the world’s biggest IT companies such as Facebook and Google have CEOs with IT-related education qualifications.

-Developing unique programs that can solve people’s problems require a creative person.
+Developing unique programs that can solve people’s problems requires a creative person.
 It takes a creative mind to develop solutions that will be relevant both in the current and in the future.
 This sort of ingenuity requires someone creative, someone, who can work around a problem until a clear solution is made.

 Part of the job of an IT expert or a computer scientist is to present your work during meetings with your clients and seniors.
 You need an organized and logically flowing presentation if your ideas are to be accepted and sponsored.
 You can learn how to be good at presentations while working with presentation tools such as slides.